Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Experimental Setup and Implementation Details

 The malleability results provide several key insights: \begin{itemize} \item \textbf{PGD Reveals Clearer Patterns:} The stronger PGD attack generally reveals more consistent trends.
 On Fashion-MNIST, the MLP-Attn model is demonstrably more malleable than the 2L-ReLU baseline.
 On the more complex CIFAR-10 dataset, the results are mixed, with relative malleability depending on the number of classes.

-\item \textbf{FGSM Reveals Volatility and Inconsistency:} The weaker FGSM attack produces more erratic results.
-On Fashion-MNIST, the vulnerability of both models fluctuates wildly.
-On CIFAR-10, the results are clearer but contradictory: the 2L-ReLU model is far more malleable in the 5-class setting, while the MLP-Attn model is more malleable in the 1- and 10-class settings. \end{itemize}
+\item \textbf{FGSM Reveals Volatility:} The weaker FGSM attack produces more erratic results than PGD.
+On Fashion-MNIST, flip rates for both models fluctuate across training; on CIFAR-10, the binary vs.\ 10-class contrast is consistent with the spectral argument (Appendix~\ref{app:binary_cifar}). \end{itemize}